dkz2r/python-intermediate-tool/episodes/02-creating-a-module.md

 ## Challenge 1: Add a Sub Module

-Create a directory under `src/textanalysis_tool` called `sub_module` and add a file called `greetings.py` with a function called greet that prints out the following:
+Create a directory under `src/textanalysis_tool` called `greetings` and add a file called `greet.py` with a function called greet that prints out the following:

 ```
 Hello {User}!